FireWire: History and development

 FireWire is Apple's name for the IEEE 1394 High Speed Serial Bus.
 Its development was initiated by Apple in 1986, and developed by the IEEE P1394 Working Group, largely driven by contributions from Sony (102 patents), Apple (58 patents), Panasonic (46 patents), and Philips (43 patents), in addition to contributions made by engineers from LG Electronics, Toshiba, Hitachi, Canon, INMOS/SGS Thomson (now STMicroelectronics), and Texas Instruments.

-IEEE 1394 is a serial bus architecture for high-speed data transfer, serial meaning that information is transferred one bit at a time.
+FireWire is a serial bus architecture for high-speed data transfer, serial meaning that information is transferred one bit at a time.
 Parallel buses utilize a number of different physical connections, and as such are usually more costly and typically heavier.
 IEEE 1394 fully supports both isochronous and asynchronous applications.

 Apple intended FireWire to be a serial replacement for the parallel SCSI bus, while providing connectivity for digital audio and video equipment.
-Apple's development began in the late 1980s, later presented to the IEEE, and was completed in January 1995.
+Apple's development began in the late 1980s, later presented to the Institute of Electrical and Electronics Engineers (IEEE), and was completed in January 1995.
 In 2007, IEEE 1394 was a composite of four documents: the original IEEE Std.
 1394–1995, the IEEE Std.
 1394a-2000 amendment, the IEEE Std.
 1394b-2002 amendment, and the IEEE Std.
 1394c-2006 amendment.
 On June 12, 2008, all these amendments as well as errata and some technical updates were incorporated into a superseding standard, IEEE Std.
 1394–2008.